 Alzheimer'S Disease Research And Treatments

-This area of study is inherently interdisciplinary, drawing upon expertise in neuroscience, pharmacology, genetics, biochemistry, and public health.
-Engagement spans multiple institutions across Arkansas, fostering collaboration and a comprehensive approach to tackling the complexities of Alzheimer's disease.
+This research is inherently interdisciplinary, drawing upon expertise in neuroscience, pharmacology, genetics, biochemistry, and clinical medicine.
+Engagement spans multiple institutions within Arkansas, fostering a collaborative environment to tackle the multifaceted challenges of Alzheimer's disease and advance neurological disorder treatments.

 Top Researchers